0-complexity/0-access/README.md

 - ssh_ip: The ip address that users need to target to ssh to the 0-access server.
 - ssh_port: The port that users need to target to ssh to the 0-access server.
 - session_timeout: The maximum amount of seconds for an ssh session.
+- --gateone-url: The [gateone](https://github.com/liftoff/GateOne) deployed instance if you want to use web ssh

 ## Running 0-access from js9
 - Install jumpscale9 [docs](https://github.com/Jumpscale/bash/blob/master/README.md)